open-data-courses/tree-based-models-in-r/chapters/chapter3.md

 What are the advantages of bagged trees compared to a single tree?

-Hint: Two of these three statements are correct.
-Reminder: Bagged trees perform better than single trees.

 <choice>
 <opt text="Increases the accuracy of the resulting predictions">